Coal-Mining (Subsidence) Act 1950

 The Coal-Mining (Subsidence) Act 1950 (14 Geo.
 6. c.
-23) was an Act of Parliament passed in the United Kingdom by the Labour government of Clement Attlee.
-It established a scheme to provide relief for residents whose dwellinghouses had been damaged by subsidence.
+23) was an act of the Parliament of the United Kingdom by the Labour government of Clement Attlee.
+The act established a scheme to provide relief for residents whose dwellinghouses had been damaged by subsidence.

+Subsequent developments

+The whole act was repealed by section 1(1) of, and part X of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.